Jay Bridger

-Jay Bridger (born 23 September 1987, in Kent) is a British racing driver.
+Jay Bridger (born 1987) is a British racing driver.

-Bridger began racing in karts at the age of 8, winning four karting championships before starting his professional career in British Formula Ford in 2006.
-He finished fifth in the championship in 2007 and finished sixth in the Duratec class at the Formula Ford Festival and 10th in the Walter Hayes Trophy.
-In 2008 he moved to the British Formula Three Championship and won the National Class.
+Bridger began racing in karts at the age of eight, winning four karting championships before starting his professional career in British Formula Ford in 2006.

+He finished fifth in the championship in 2007 and finished sixth in the Duratec class at the Formula Ford Festival and tenth in the Walter Hayes Trophy.
+In 2008, he moved to the British Formula Three Championship and won the National Class.
 He moved to the main championship in 2009 and finished 15th in points.
-In 2010 he improved to 14th overall.
+In 2010, he improved to 14th overall.

 He now runs his own team, Bridger Motorsport, as well as racing part-time.